Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize text and table data from form documents.
 It includes the following main functionalities:

 * Custom models - Recognize field values and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
-You can then take these custom models and recognize forms.
-You can also manage the custom models you've created and see how close you are to the limit of custom models your account can hold.
 * Content API - Recognize text and table structures, along with their bounding box coordinates, from documents.
 Corresponds to the REST service's Layout API.
 * Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.